Big Thunder Mountain Railroad: Tributes to predecessor

 At Disneyland, Big Thunder Mountain Railroad was built on the land the Mine Train Through Nature's Wonderland used to occupy.
 Several tributes to the former attraction are present in the Disneyland version.
 A scaled-down Western town sits adjacent to the queuing lines and tracks near the station.
 A Western saloon, hotel, assayer's office and mercantile appear among the buildings.
 This is the village of Rainbow Ridge, which used to overlook the loading platform of the sedate Mine Train through Nature's Wonderland.
-Many of the animal animatronics throughout the attraction are animatronic animals from the previous attraction.
+Many of the animal animatronics throughout the attraction were reused from the previous attraction.
 Other allusions to the Mine Train through Nature's Wonderland include the Rainbow Caverns (glowing pools of water by the first lift hill) and precariously balanced rocks in the third lift hill tunnel.

 The name of the ride itself, "Big Thunder", was originally the name of a large waterfall the old mine train passed on its tour.
 "Little Thunder" was located nearby.

 Name

 At the Magic Kingdom and at Disneyland, the ride is known by its full name of "Big Thunder Mountain Railroad".
-The Tokyo and Paris versions would drop the word "Railroad" in favor of the name "Big Thunder Mountain", though the full name is still present on the trains.
-Tokyo Disneyland's Big Thunder, which is almost identical to the Magic Kingdom's, opened in 1987, five years after the park opened.
-At Magic Kingdom and Disneyland, the name of the ride is sometimes shortened to "Big Thunder Mountain", "Big Thunder", "Thunder Mountain Railroad" or "Thunder Mountain".
+The Tokyo and Paris versions drop the word "Railroad", although the full name is still present on the trains.

 Kidney stones

 In the October 2016 Journal of the American Osteopathic Association, a paper entitled "Validation of a Functional Pyelocalyceal Renal Model for the Evaluation of Renal Calculi Passage While Riding a Roller Coaster" was published.
 The paper's author, Dr. Wartinger, found that patients of his had passed kidney stones after riding Big Thunder Mountain Railroad at Walt Disney World on vacation, including one who passed three stones on three separate occasions.
 The doctor then tested this result, with the permission of Disney, with a 3D model of a kidney by riding the ride over 20 times.
-The study found nearly 70% of the time, the kidney stone was passed, with results varying depending on which row they were in.
+The study found nearly 70% of the time, the kidney stone was passed, with results varying depending on which row they were seated.
 The study also found that Space Mountain and Rock 'n' Roller Coaster Starring Aerosmith failed to cause this result.